Quantum Response of a Harmonically Trapped Detector to Classical and Non-classical Gravitational Fields: Detector Model and The Interaction Hamiltonian

+Throughout this work we restrict ourselves to the weak-coupling regime, where terms of order $\mathcal{O}(\mathcal{G}^2)$ and higher can be consistently neglected.
+The Hamiltonian in equation (\ref{eq:2.10}) can be expanded and truncated at order $\mathcal{O}(\mathcal{G})$, yielding

-It can be seen that this Hamiltonian consists of two harmonic oscillators (representing the oscillations of the detector and the gravitational wave), along with an interaction term that describes the coupling between the gravitational wave and the detector.
-The interaction occurs during the time interval from $t_i$ to $t_f$, during which the coupling constant $\mathcal{G}$ is turned on and off adiabatically.
-Next, this Hamiltonian will be quantized by promoting $p$, $q$, $\xi$, and $\pi$ to operators that satisfy the commutation relations $[\hat{\xi},\,\hat{\pi}]=[\hat{q},\,\hat{p}]=i\hbar$.
-In terms of annihilation and creation operators, these operators can be expressed as follows
+This Hamiltonian describes two harmonic oscillators, corresponding respectively to the oscillatory degrees of freedom of the detector and the gravitational wave, together with an interaction term that encodes their mutual coupling.
+The interaction is assumed to take place over a finite time interval from $t_i$ to $t_f$, during which the coupling constant $\mathcal{G}$ is switched on and off adiabatically.
+The Hamiltonian is then quantized by promoting $p, q, \xi$, and $\pi$ to operators satisfying the canonical commutation relations $[\hat{\xi},\hat{\pi}]=[\hat{q},\hat{p}]=i\hbar$.
+In terms of annihilation and creation operators, these operators can be written as follows.

-Where $[\hat{a},\,\hat{a}^{\dagger}]=[\hat{\chi},\,\hat{\chi}]=1$.
-Then, based on these annihilation and creation operators, the eigenstates of the number operators $\hat{N}_{G}=\hat{a}^{\dagger}\,\hat{a}$ and $\hat{N_r}=\hat{\chi}^{\dagger}\,\hat{\chi}$ can be defined as
+Where $[\hat{a},\,\hat{a}^{\dagger}]=[\hat{\chi},\,\hat{\chi}^{\dagger}]=1$.
+Then, based on these annihilation and creation operators, the eigenstates of the number operators $\hat{n}_{G}=\hat{a}^{\dagger}\,\hat{a}$ and $\hat{n}_r=\hat{\chi}^{\dagger}\,\hat{\chi}$ can be defined as

 The Hamiltonian in equation (\ref{eq:2.12}) can be separated into two parts, $\hat{H}=\hat{H}_0+\hat{H}^{\text{int}}$.
 In the operator representation, the interaction Hamiltonian $\hat{H}^{\text{int}}$ can be written as follows